contao/docs/docs/manual/system/settings.en.md

 From Contao **4.10** on, it is therefore possible to use multiple email configurations in Contao.
 These configurations can be selected per website start point, per form and per newsletter channel.
 For each e-mail configuration, you can also set the sender which will be used for each e-mail that is sent via the selected e-mail configuration.

 The configuration takes two steps.
-First, the available e-mail sending methods have to be set in the Symfony framework configuration in the `config.yml`so-called "Transports".
+First, the available e-mail sending methods have to be set up via the Symfony Framework configuration in the `config.yml`so-called "Transports".
 For example, one or moreSMTP servers can be defined using the so-called "DSN" syntax.
 This syntax is basically very simple:

 ```
 smtp://<BENUTZERNAME>:<PASSWORT>@<HOSTNAME>:<PORT>
 ```

-You replace them `<PLATZHALTER>`with the information of the SMTP server used, or remove them accordingly.
+Replace them `<PLATZHALTER>`with the ones specified by the SMTP server you are using, or remove them accordingly.
 See also the information in the official [Symfony documentation](https://symfony.com/doc/4.4/mailer.html#transport-setup).

 {{% notice tip %}}
-Instead `smtp://`of this, it can also `smtps://`be used to automatically use SSL encryption over port`465`.
+Instead `smtp://`of using this option, you can also `smtps://`use it to automatically use SSL encryption over port`465`.
 {{% /notice %}}

 ```yml